 KILOPASCAL (kPa) - A unit of pressure.
 1 kPa = 0.1450 psi.
-See USEFUL CONVERSION FORMULAS at the end of this document.
+See USEFUL CONVERSION FORMULAS on page following industry terms.

 KINKED BEAD(S) - Damage resulting in a sharp permanent bend in the bead wire at one or more points around the circumference of the bead.